 Yahoo complements any digital marketers advertising strategy by filling in any gaps in their online presence.
 With various ad formats and specs, and attractive cost opportunities, Yahoo advertising simply can’t be forgotten.

 To create the most optimized Yahoo ad, refer to the Instapage digital ad specs guide for the most up to date ad specs and targeting options.
-Then be sure to complete your Yahoo ad campaign by providing an optimal post-click experience from ad to post-click landing page with Instapage.
-The web’s most robust post-click optimization platform.
+Then be sure to complete your Yahoo ad campaign by providing an optimal landing page from ad to landing page with Instapage.
+Sign up for an Instapage 14-day free trial today.